 Nontheists are banned from many cultural and ethnic organizations, including the Boy Scouts of America.
 Military personnel without a belief in a higher power face exclusion and proselytizing from their officers, and may be denied promotions.
 Six state constitutions require elected officials to affirm belief in a supreme being, in direct conflict with the U.S. Constitution's prohibition against religious tests for public office.

-It is a disturbing enough fact that often the voices of non-theistic students are ignored.
-But the ways in which godless students are wrongly moved into an outgroup are vast and are often even part of common school functions such as being made to say the Pledge of Allegiance, sports-team prayers, and commencement invocations.
-These practices and many more may force non-theistic students to participate in activities contrary to their beliefs, or face possible social stigma or administrative punishment for not participating.
+It is a disturbing fact that the voices of non-theistic students are often ignored.
+The ways in which godless students are wrongly moved into an outgroup are vast and often ea part of common school functions, such as being made to say the Pledge of Allegiance, sports-team prayers, and commencement invocations.
+These practices and many more force non-theistic students to participate in activities contrary to their beliefs, or face possible social stigma or administrative punishment for not participating.

 How You Can Help

 Teachers, school officials and administrators bear a legal and moral obligation to safeguard the well-being of nontheistic students.
 All students are entitled to be treated with respect in a public school environment, regardless of their beliefs.